Saba-Baroughi/Final-Project-CI/README.md

 Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here - ( https://saba-baroughi.github.io/Final-Project-CI/)

-# Credits

-## Content
+# Content

-Instructions on how to implement form validation on the Sign Up page was taken from [Code Institute](https://learn.codeinstitute.net/courses/)
-The icons in the body were taken from [Font Awesome](https://fontawesome.com/) The images in the body were taken from [unsplash](https://unsplash.com/)
+Instructions on how to validate was taken from [Code Institute](https://learn.codeinstitute.net/courses/) The icons in the body were taken from [Font Awesome](https://fontawesome.com/) The images in the body were taken from [unsplash](https://unsplash.com/)